Putnam River Heritage Trail

 Parking: There are a number of small open lots along Kennedy Drive Putnam, CT

 The Putnam River Trail confusingly overlaps with the River Mills Heritage Trail, but is defined as the black trail in the map above.
-The trail is about two miles along the eastern side of the Quinebaug River before passing over a former railroad trestle serving as a pedestrian bridge.
+The trail is about 1.3 miles along the eastern side of the Quinebaug River before passing over a former railroad trestle serving as a pedestrian bridge.
 There is a number of scenic views including Cargill Falls as well as historic mills.

 CTMQ – The Putnam River & Mill Heritage Trails (2017)